Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Fish you release from your hand don't fade in.
 - Items that you place in your base don't fade in.
 - Dead fish are removed from containers when loading a saved game.
+- The state of Seaglide, Prawn Suit, and Cyclops lights is now saved.
+- The state of the Seaglide holomap is now saved.
+- The Cyclops lighting state is now saved.
+- The tool you are holding in your hand is now saved when you save your game.

 ### Won't Add
 - When looking at a creature, the UI now tells you if it's dead.
 (Out of scope.)